swipswaps/objectiv-analytics/bach/docs/source/example-notebooks/modelhub-basics.rst

     presses_per_session.head()

-There is another :ref:`example <bach_examples>` that demonstrates what you can do with the Bach modeling library, or head over to the :ref:`bach_api_reference` for a complete overview of the possibilities.
+There is another :ref:`example <bach_examples>` that demonstrates what you can do with the Bach modeling library, or head over to the :ref:`Bach API reference <bach_api_reference>` for a complete overview of the possibilities.

 4. Export DataFrame and model hub results to pandas DataFrame
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~